Trials and allegations involving Silvio Berlusconi: Medusa Film company purchase

 a Among the reasons for full acquittal were: (1) The 10bn transfers to Silvio's bank accounts were made by his father before he died, (2) As Reteitalia is managed independently from Fininvest managers, "one must also exclude a knowledge of the ex-post' enrichment and its causal" by Berlusconi, because it "would require the visibility of the 'increase of more than 10bn even after some months of using the bank accounts.", (3) But this visibility "is contradicted by reality," since "the multiplicity of bank accounts belonging to the family Berlusconi, the pulverization of the sum into five bank accounts and other large well-known heritage of Silvio Berlusconi in which the sums were widely divided to flow, postulate the impossibility of knowledge of both the extra saldo increases and especially the origin of the same.", (4) Without "knowledge and acceptance of the causal", there can be no "involvement of the defendant for the act of preparation false corporate communications.".

 Bribing a judge on Lodo Mondadori: statute of limitations

 First Court: A Prima facie case was issued, but the magistrate decided to drop the charges.
-The state attorney refused to file the case and appealed against the ruling.
+The state attorney refused to file the case and appealed the decision.

 Appeal Court: statute of limitations expired before the appeal was completed so Silvio Berlusconi was acquitted.